techbrett/OfficeDocs-SkypeForBusiness/Teams/phone-number-calling-plans/transfer-phone-numbers-to-teams.md

 ## What happens next

-When we receive your port order, you'll receive an email that verifies your request.
-Your request is updated daily, and you'll be notified of its progress and status in email.
-If your port request is rejected by the carrier, contact the [TNS Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) for assistance.
+When we receive your port order, you'll receive an automated email that confirms your request.
+All port order status changes will generate automated email notifications to you about the order.
+If your port request is rejected by the carrier, if you need help with your port request, or if you have any questions about your port request, contact the [TNS Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md) for assistance.

+> [!NOTE]
+> If you already have a case open with the TNS-Service Desk for your port request, update that existing ticket instead of creating a new case.

 To view the status of your port order, in the left navigation of the Microsoft Teams admin center, go to  **Voice** > **Port orders**, and then select **Order history**.
 Each port order status is listed in the **Status** column.
 To learn more, see [What's the status of your port orders?](port-order-status.md)

 ## Report phone number issues

-If you notice any issues with the ported numbers within the first 24-48 hours after the port is completed, contact the [TNS Service Desk](../manage-phone-numbers-for-your-organization/contact-tns-service-desk.md).
+If you notice any issues with the ported numbers within the first 24-48 hours after the port is completed, contact the [TNS Service Desk](https://learn.microsoft.com/microsoftteams/phone-reference/manage-numbers/contact-tns-service-desk).
 For any issues beyond 48 hours, contact the Microsoft Support Team.

 ## Related articles